RetroPie/RetroPie-Docs/docs/Controller-Configuration.md

 The Hotkey button enables you to press it in combination with another button to access functions such as saving, loading, and exiting in emulators.
 It is suggested to use the **Select** button as the hotkey.
 The following chart shows the default hotkey combinations.
 For example, if you chose Select as your Hotkey, that means you hold down Select while pressing the other button to execute the command.

+/// tip | Hotkey usage
-**Note** Hotkey combinations are specific to the retroarch/libretro based emulators.
+ * Hotkey buttons/keys combinations are specific to the Retroarch/libretro based emulators.
+ * The Hotkey enabled actions are enabled **only** for the 1st connected controller, the one that RetroArch considers to be _P1_ (player 1).
+Additional connected controllers (_P2_, _P3_, etc.) will not be able to trigger the combo actions.
+////

 |Hotkey Combination | Action|
 | :---: | :---: |